arcapos/luapgsql/luapgsql.md

 ### conn:sendQuery(command)

-Submits a command to the server without waiting for the result(s).
-1 is returned if the command was successfully dispatched and 0 if not (in which case, use errorMessage to get more information about the failure).
+Submits a command to the server without waiting for the result(s). true is returned if the command was successfully dispatched and false if not (in which case, use errorMessage to get more information about the failure).

 After successfully calling sendQuery, call getResult one or more times to obtain the results. sendQuery cannot be called again (on the same